emk/rust-musl-builder/README.md

 ## Deploying your Rust application

 With a bit of luck, you should be able to just copy your application binary from `target/x86_64-unknown-linux-musl/release`, and install it directly on any reasonably modern x86_64 Linux machine.
-In particular, you should be able to copy your Rust application into an
-[Alpine Linux container][].
+In particular, you should be able make static release binaries using TravisCI and GitHub, or you can copy your Rust application into an [Alpine Linux container][].
+See below for details!

 ## How it works